News:

 W.B.
 (Bruce) Reid and Bonnie Zahnow performed, with guest appearances by Lee's two daughters, all from the Seattle area, and his sister, Elsie Mordecai of Kennedy, Ala.
 Red Mountain of Birmingham and Jim Brock and Son also performed Stripling Brothers' tunes.

-Winging My Way Home traces Lee Stripling's role in reviving old-time music in the Pacific Northwest and the resilent benefit of music on the soul.
+Winging My Way Back Home traces Lee Stripling's role in reviving old-time music in the Pacific Northwest.
 It tells of the hardships and triumphs of Lee's father, Charlie Stripling, who recorded more than 40 tunes with his brother Ira in the midst of the Great Depression, influencing fiddlers around the world.
+And, through the story of Lee's amazing comeback, the film demonstrates the resilience of an optimist born with music in his soul.

 The event was sponsored by the Alabama Folklife Association with support from the Belk Community Center, the National Endowment for the Arts, and the Alabama State Council on the Arts.
-Belk is in Fayette County, just east of Lamar County, where the Stripling home place remains just outside of their hometown of Kennedy.
+Belk is not far from the Stripling home place in Northwest Alabama along the red dirt roads outside of Kennedy.

 Beloved Robert Stripling dies at age 90

 The Rev. Robert Stripling, the eldest of Charlie Stripling's nine children (mother Tellie Sullivan Stripling), passed away in Montgomery, Ala., Oct.
 26, 2010.
 Robert accompanied his father on guitar when Charlie's brother Ira retired.
-He later led swing bands in World War II in north Africa, where he served as an aircraft mechanic.
+He later led swing bands in World War II in North Africa, where he served as an aircraft mechanic.
 Robert spent most of his life in Birmingham.
-Though he was 18 months older than Lee, the two brothers considered themselves as close as twins.
+Though he was 18 months older than Lee, the two brothers were as close as twins.

-The DecoGals, all long-time fans and supporters, kept Lee's image alive by putting up posters of their wonderful original portrait all over at the 2010 Festival of American Fiddle Tunes in Port Townsend.
+The DecoGals, all long-time fans and supporters, kept Lee's image alive by putting up posters of their wonderful original portrait of Lee all over at the 2010 Festival of American Fiddle Tunes in Port Townsend.
 The art sold at auction to Lisa Boveng with the purchase price matched by Ed Littlefield, Jr. Our thanks to all involved!
+The DecoGals remembered Lee again at the 2011 Fiddle Tumes with a second donation.

 Lee honored at seven memorials/tributes

-A series of tributes and memorials were held all over the country following Lee's death on April 20, 2009.
+A series of tributes and memorials were held in Seattle, Alabama, Montana and New Mexico following Lee's death on April 20, 2009.
 Each was something Lee would have to loved to attend.

-Musical tributes were performed three times Seattle, including twice at Northwest Folklife.
-Lee was also lovingly acknowledged at the Santa Fe Old Time Music Festival in August, where W.B.
+Musical tributes were performed in Seattle and at the Santa Fe Old Time Music Festival, where W.B.
 (Bruce) Reid and Bonnie Zahnow played beautifully at what was the last scheduled gig for the Lee Stripling Trio.

-Lee sat down (but never still) for a long weekend of recording sessions in August 2008 with Paul Anastasio, Rich Levine and Matt Sircely for a new CD of twin fiddles, guitar and mandolin.
-The album, which is predominately Stripling Brothers tunes, is being produced by Rus Davis.
+Lee sat down (but never still) for a long weekend of recording sessions in August 2008 with Paul Anastasio, Rich Levine, Matt Sircely and Rus Davis for a new CD of twin fiddles, guitar and mandolin.
+The album, predominately Stripling Brothers tunes, was not completed before Lee's death.
 Watch “My Isle of Golden Dreams” for a sample.

 Fiddle Tunes 2008 a rousing success